Great Tips | Fully Felted Felt

 • Overheating silk can also pull dye off unnecessarily.
 Dye molecules do not bond to silk with the same strength as they do to wool fibre.

-• Three things you should NOT do to your Silk Nuno while felting! (materials: silk mesh and superfine merino) (Figure 10)
+• Things you should NOT do to your Silk Nuno while felting! (materials: silk mesh and superfine merino) (Figure 10)

 Sample on left has lost luster and colour compared to sample on the right.